verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 We are using the exact same word to mean "adapts to screen size" and "reacts fast to user input."

+And this confusion is only going to grow.
+If you talk to developers who just entered the industry, or if you ask an AI coding agent to "make this UI more responsive", what will they actually do?
+Will they start writing `@media` rules in CSS, or will they fire up Chrome DevTools to profile main thread blocking times?
+Honestly, either path is a valid interpretation of the word.

 ## A proposal: Split the terminology

-Maybe it's time to let the word "responsive" go—at least when we talk about screen sizes.
+Maybe it's time to let the word "responsive" go, at least when we talk about screen sizes.

 What if we started using **"adaptive"** for everything related to layout adjustment (both on the web and in native apps), and reserved **"responsive"** purely for web performance?